posativ/regenwolken/README.md

     /thumb/<short_id>          - GET thumbnail of item

-Thanks to [cmur2](https://github.com/cmur2) for his feature-rich [CLI](https://github.com/cmur2/cloudapp-cli) and help to build this service!
+Thanks to [cmur2](https://github.com/cmur2) for his feature-rich [CLI](https://github.com/cmur2/cloudapp-cli) (with HTTPS support!) and help to build this service!

 ## Clients

 If you are working on a API or Client for CloudApp, please consider a configurable service url.
-That makes the hosts file hack unnecessary and as a side effect you can use HTTPS for all connections (feature is still `master`).
+That makes the hosts file hack unnecessary and as a side effect you can use HTTPS for all connections (feature is still in master).

 ### working